Albert-Gao/blog/source/_posts/how-to-create-kotlin-native-ios-project.md

 ### 2.1 Blueprint

 The project is fully Apple `Swift` Xcode project.
 Your Kotlin code will be compiled to an `iOS framework`, so it will include the according to `Obj-C to Swift` bindings for the `Swift` code to invoke.
 And in the swift, you just need to invoke that `framework`.
-The tricky part is for the simulator and real iOS device, the framework is different ('cos the different architecture), you should make it auto-swap according to the target you gonna run against.
+The tricky part is for the simulator and real iOS device, the framework is different ('cos the different architecture), you should make it auto-swap according to the target you will run against.
 Take easy, we have `bash script` for that part.

 ### 2.2 Step by step.